 And guess what?
 It’s super easy and essentially hands-off.

-Chop apples (I like to leave the skins on!)
+First chop the apples – I like to leave the skins on.

 Close lid and set vent to sealing position.
 Then hit manual and set timer for 4 minutes.
 Allow pressure to build for about 10 minutes before timer starts.

 Once timer has gone off, slow-release (do not turn vent) for 10 minutes, then you can manually release the rest of pressure and open lid to stir.